-Police Taser use on heart attack man reasonable, IPPC says
+Police Taser use on heart attack man reasonable, IPCC says

 Police used "reasonable force" when they Tasered a man who then suffered a cardiac arrest, an inquiry found.